graphql-markdown/graphql-markdown/CONTRIBUTING.md

 ### Code

 The code base is full Javascript using NodeJS, and Jest for tests.
-The codebase can seem a bit messy, so start by reading the section [coding style](#coding).
+The codebase can seem a bit messy, so start by reading the section [coding style](#coding-style).

 When making your changes, remember to check your code by running:

 * `npm run lint` checks that the code respects Javascript standards.
-* `npm test` runs the test suites.
+* `npm test -ws` runs the test suites.

 When you are ready, you should then run the full checks with `earthly +all`.